verrazzano/docs/content/en/docs/monitoring/logs/_index.md

 ## Elasticsearch
 Verrazzano creates an Elasticsearch deployment as the store and search engine for the logs processed by Fluentd.
 Records written by Fluentd can be queried using the Elasticsearch REST API.

 For example, you can use `curl` to get all of the Elasticsearch indexes.
-First, you must get the password for the `verrazzano` user and the host for the Elasticsearch VMI.
+First, you must get the password for the `verrazzano` user and the host for the VMI Elasticsearch.
 ```shell
 $ PASS=$(kubectl get secret \
     --namespace verrazzano-system verrazzano \